finos/ai-readiness/docs/_risks/ri-6.md

 This behaviour can also increase the difficulty of evaluating your system as you may be unable to reproduce what you thought was a bug, or consistently produce evaluation metrics to see if you are improving or degrading the system as you make changes.

-#### Severity

-This is not a hugely severe risk in the context of this RAG chatbot as it is presenting information that the user can access elsewhere, and may already have a passing familiarity with which should help with their understanding of the system's outputs.

-However even though the non-determinism risk of LLMs is reduced in RAG systems, there is a risk of not providing the same response or information source to similar queries due to the internal data source having intersecting information about the wanted topic and the system may produce different results with different citations.

 #### Links

 [The Non-determinism of ChatGPT in Code Generation](https://arxiv.org/abs/2308.02828)